- Departments & Services

 Water service is interrupted for about 20 to 30 minutes during the meter replacement only.

-Crews will be wearing a bright yellow and orange safety vest with an Aqua Metric logo and have company issued photo identification badges.
+Crews will be wearing navy or grey t-shirts with the Aqua Metric logo, and will add a bright yellow safety vest with an Aqua Metric logo when they are in high traffic areas.
+They will also have company issued photo identification badges.
 They will be driving Aqua Metric-decaled trucks with signs reading Authorized Water Utility Contractors.